The English East India Company: Model for Future Multinational Corporations?

 In short, the company built its own self-contained infrastructure and pursued its independent strategies.

 The company ran its own management training programs and military academy.
 The selection process of employees was highly competitive, including written exams.
-Many of its recruits were ambitious young men from the lower and middle classes.
+Many of its recruits were ambitious young men from the lower and middle classes who were barred from the traditional paths of upward mobility and status.
 It employed “foreigners,” Scots and Anglo-Irish.
 Later, the EIC employed Asians and Anglo-Indians in secondary positions.

-Economists have a warm spot in their hearts (yes, economists do have hearts) because the EIC was the first organization to employ and pay economists – Thomas Robert Malthus, James Mill and his son John Stuart.
-Contrary to their economic writings, they did not support free trade with India.
+Economists have a warm spot in their hearts (yes, economists do have hearts) because the EIC was the first organization to employ and pay economists – Thomas Robert Malthus, James Mill, and his son John Stuart.
+John Stuart Mill was effectively the CEO for many years.
+Contrary to their economic writings, they did not support free trade with Asian countries.

 The EIC created a powerful lobbying group in England.
 The company attempted to get the English government to continue to support its monopoly on English trade with Asia.
 Important politicians and royal officials were bribed.